Mattsull01/CSCore/README.md

 Other Sorts<br>

 ### Text Search and Manipulation
+TBD

 ## Notes
-* I try to stick to best practices, however this is not going through rigorous testing, CI or any build requirements, I'm not thinking about concurrency or other types of issues
+* This is not going through rigorous testing, CI or any build gates, its not production ready
-* I welcome constructive criticism and feedback - it helps us all learn
-* I'm using XUnit to run and test the structures
+* I'm not thinking about concurrency or other types of issues